 fbpx

-The recent drama over a small municipality in northern Norway offering its residents a saving on wealth tax has highlighted this lesser-known tax to a much wider audience than before.
+The recent controversy surrounding a small municipality in northern Norway that offered residents a way to save on wealth tax has brought this lesser-known tax into the spotlight.

 Pile of Norwegian money